coderefinery/2020-04-07-online/index.md

 # title and subtitle
 title: Online CodeRefinery workshop
-subtitle: Version control for sustainable software development
+subtitle: Introduction to version control with Git

 # location and address
 # you can also link to a map using e.g. openstreetmap, for example: